metaliation/dollkit/README.md

-## RIDER/MACHINE *!*
+## RIDER *!*
-CERTIFIED ROBOT BOYTHING
+CERTIFIED BOYTHING
-__IT/HE__ UNLESS WE ARE CLOSE 🤖
+__IT/HE__ UNLESS WE ARE CLOSE 🦇
-I LIKE ROBOTS AND OWLS,
-I MIGHT GO SILENT SOMETIMES OR NOT TALK DIRECTLY THROUGH CHAT
+- 🦴 My main interests are Sonic the hedgehog, phighting, tower defense simulator, sprunki, deer, and owls! :3

 <!--
 **dollkit/dollkit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.